Configuration file

 Filter

 A filter section defines a filter (related to a filter plugin).
-Here we will describe the base configuration for each filter section.
-Note that each filter plugin may add its own configuration keys:
+Each section has a base configuration and each filter plugin can add its own configuration keys:

-The Name is mandatory and it lets Fluent Bit know which filter plugin should be loaded.
+Name is mandatory and lets Fluent Bit know which filter plugin should be loaded.
 The Match or Match_Regex is mandatory for all plugins.
 If both are specified, Match_Regex takes precedence.

 Example filter